 - A computer (or, if you want a truly anywhere and anytime career, a tablet, preferably an iPad)

 - If you choose to do court transcript proofreading as a serious career, you will eventually want to buy your own reference books

 What Does Transcript Proofreading: Theory and Practice Cost?

 The payment structure for this course used to be quite complicated, with each level charged separately.
-Recently,, the course went on a limited-time sale for a one-time payment of $397.
+Recently the tuition was simplified to a one-time payment of $997.